ギャルリー亜出果

 Condition: Excellent

-This work is an important print born from the dialogue between literature and art.
+This work is a significant print created from the dialogue between literature and art.

-"La Mise en mots" symbolically expresses Chagall's unique dreamlike universe.
-The two faces transforming in a spiral, and the sun containing a pink animal placed above them, create a composition that conveys both mystery and intimacy.
+《La Mise en mots》 symbolically expresses Chagall's unique dreamlike universe.
+The composition, with two faces transforming in a spiral and a sun containing a pink animal above them, evokes both mystery and intimacy.

-The poetic canvas woven with black, yellow, red, and green colors condenses the themes that run through Chagall's art: love, spirituality, memory, and imagination.
-The world where figures and animals, reality and fantasy lightly intertwine evokes rich emotions as if visualizing "words."
+The poetic imagery woven from black, yellow, red, and green condenses the themes that run through Chagall's art: love, spirituality, memory, and imagination.
+This world, where figures and animals, reality and fantasy lightly intertwine, evokes rich emotions as if visualizing "words."

-In addition to being a limited edition of 175, its status as an artist's proof also gives it high collection value.
-It is a work of deep cultural significance, where literary history and art history intersect.
+In addition to being a limited edition of 175, its status as an artist's proof gives it high collectible value.
+It is a culturally significant work where literary history and art history intersect.

-A representative painter of the École de Paris, born in 1887 and died in 1985.
+A representative painter of the School of Paris, born in 1887 and died in 1985

-With diverse and brilliant colors, he depicted the world of love between men and women, the Bible, and myths as a fairy tale.
-Landscapes and figures blend into colors, time and space merge, creating a fantastic and atmospheric painting world where one can feel his love for his wife and hometown, and a message of yearning for love and peace.
+He painted the love between men and women, biblical stories, and myths as a fairy tale world with diverse and brilliant colors.
+Landscapes and figures melt into color, and time and space merge in his paintings, which convey a fantastical color and atmosphere.
+His love for his wife and hometown, and a message seeking love and peace, can be felt in his work.

-1907 Studied at the St. Petersburg Art School (St. Petersburg).
+1907 Studied at the St. Petersburg School of Art (St. Petersburg).

-1909 Studied at the St. Petersburg Art School (St. Petersburg).
+1909 Studied at the St. Petersburg School of Art (St. Petersburg).

-1910 Moved to Paris and interacted with Fernand Léger, Modigliani, Delaunay, and Apollinaire.
+1910 Moved to Paris and interacted with Fernand Léger, Modigliani, Delaunay, Apollinaire, and others.

-1915 Married Bella, a native of his hometown.
+1915 Married Bella, from his hometown.
 Lived in Russia after the October Revolution.

-1917 Returned to Paris, establishing his unique mystical and supernatural style.
+1917 Returned to Paris, establishing his unique, mystical, supernatural style.

 1922 Created the copperplate print collection "My Life" from memories.

-1923 Commissioned by art dealer Vollard to create copperplate prints for Gogol's "Dead Souls" and La Fontaine's "Fables."
+1923 Produced copperplate prints for Gogol's "Dead Souls" and La Fontaine's "Fables" at the request of art dealer Vollard.

 1931 Traveled to Palestine to create the "Bible" series.